Westport Second-Degree Assault Lawyer

 It should be noted that each of these situations requires the individual to act either with specific intent to cause injury or with recklessness as to the likelihood of injury.

 Assault with a Firearm or Motor Vehicle

 In addition to the 7 scenarios that can get an individual arrested for second-degree assault, Connecticut law also allows arrests under certain circumstances when alleged victims are particularly vulnerable, such as pregnant, elderly or disabled victims.

 If an individual commits assault in the second degree with a firearm when, during the course of an assault scenario as described above, the individual uses, displays, states or acts as if prepared to use a pistol, revolver, machine gun, shotgun, rifle or another firearm.

 DUI / DWI Assault Arrests

-In another provision, Section 53a-60d outlaws DUI / DWI related assaults in Westport.
-That is when an individual can get arrested in Westport for assault in the second-degree with a motor vehicle for causing serious physical injury to another while operating a motor vehicle under the influence of alcohol or drugs.
-A Westport second-degree assault lawyer can inform individuals about what defenses are available to them.
+In another provision, Section 53a-60d outlaws DUI / DWI related assaults.
+That is when an individual can get arrested for assault in the second-degree with a motor vehicle for causing serious physical injury to another while operating a motor vehicle under the influence of alcohol or drugs.
+A Westport second-degree assault attorney can inform individuals about what defenses are available to them.